Is it possible to learn to play drums without a drum set? Absolutely!

 Which practice pad should I get?

-I mostly use the conditioning surface myself and find that practice on this pad translates well onto a range of drums.
+I mostly use the softer surface myself so that I’m practising on a more realistic surface and find that practice on this pad translates well onto a range of drums.

-For some inspiration, check out this crazy video of Isiah Rowser showing off his skills!
+As some inspiration for getting started on a pad, check out this crazy video of Isiah Rowser showing off his skills!

 These are exactly the kind of patterns (known as rudiments) that drummers learn on their practice pads, which they can then transfer to real drums, as Isiah Rowser is doing.